Acupuncture

 MPS Acupuncture

-The application of the electric Microcurrent Pulse Stimulation(MPS) makes nerve or muscle activities be excised or suppressed.
-It provides the acupuncture-like deep sensory perception and much more power than a normal acupuncture using needles.
-This modality is invented by combining an oriental acupuncture technique with western electrotherapy.
+The application of the electric Microcurrent Pulse Stimulation(MPS) makes nerve or muscle activities be excited or suppressed.
+It provides an acupuncture-like deep sensory perception and much more power than normal acupuncture using needles.
+This modality was invented by combining an oriental acupuncture technique with western electrotherapy.
 This device has been used clinically for more than ten years and widely accepted in many applications including pain relief.

 Ear Acupuncture